+In clinical studies, 277 of 4199 (6.6%) samples tested were positive for the K (K1) antigen in the Ortho BioVue System.
 Ethnic backgrounds were available for 3264 (76.2%) of the samples tested.
 Of these samples, 61.6% were collected from persons of Caucasian background, 10.9% of African American background, 2.3% of Hispanic heritage, 0.9% of Oriental heritage, and 0.5% of American Indian, Saudi Arabian, Arabian, Asian Indian or Filipino heritage.
 Changes to the distribution will vary depending on the ethnic population under test.

-The results obtained for ABO grouping by the BioVue method gave 99.95-99.98% agreement when compared to tube test.
-There was 99.93% agreement between tube test and BioVue methods for the detection of D (RH1) antigen and 99.52% for detection of K (K1) antigen.
-Percent agreement indicates assay concordance between two assays only and does not indicate which method gave the correct results.
+There was 99.52% agreement between tube test and BioVue methods for the detection of the K (K1) antigen.
+Percent agreement indicates concordance between the two assays only and does not indicate which method gave the correct results.